pmalmgren/petermalmgren.com/content/wasm-components-sqlite-vfs.md

 ### JavaScript: Building the WebAssembly Component

-[jco](https://github.com/bytecodealliance/jco) is a tool that can turn compiled WebAssembly into a WebAssembly component, and then turn that into a library that can be used in a JS environment.
-The library still uses WebAssembly, but builds shims for calling back and forth into WebAssembly, something that can be a major headache otherwise.
+[jco](https://github.com/bytecodealliance/jco) can turn compiled WebAssembly into a WebAssembly component, and then turn that into a library that can be used in JavaScript. jco also takes care of building the shims for calling back and forth into WebAssembly, something that can be a major headache otherwise.

 I used the following versions in `package.json`: